Google Tag Manager

 4. Confirm that the Google Tag Manager ID and Use for All Events fields are displayed on the page layout.
 If they aren’t, add them.

-5. On the Company Info record, enter the Measurement id (or Google Analytics Id) in the Google Tag Manager ID field.
+5. On the Company Info record, enter the Google Tag Manager ID in the Google Tag Manager ID field.

 6. Set Use for All Events = "True" (checked).